Skip Navigation

 Quadria Breaker v.
 Mead Johnson & Company LLC

-The lawsuit presents claims of failure to warn, strict liability for defective product, negligence, negligent misrepresentation, breach of implied warranties, design defect, and violation of the Illinois Consumer Fraud and Deceptive Trade Practices Act.
+The lawsuit presents claims for failure to warn, strict liability for defective product, negligence, negligent misrepresentation, breach of implied warranties, design defect, and violation of the Illinois Consumer Fraud and Deceptive Trade Practices Act.
 She seeks both compensatory and punitive damages.

 Enfamil NEC Lawsuits